 - Site users can rename administrative divisions, but they cannot upload or change administrative divisions through their site; DevResults staff must complete this action.
 If there is a problem with the shapes or boundaries themselves, you will need to send the appropriate KML file with the preferred boundaries to email@example.com.
 While every country is different, you can often obtain geographic data from national or local government agencies, open data portals, or various other searchable geo-databases and resources online.
 If you are unsure what type of file to look for, be sure to read about KML files.

-- Users with appropriate privileges can view the Administrative Divisions currently present in your site by going to Program Info > Administrative Divisions (under the Geography section).
+- Users with appropriate privileges can view the administrative divisions currently present in your site by going to Program Info > Administrative Divisions (under the Geography section).

 DevResults uses geographies in two ways:

 In addition to those two types of geographies, you can also add KML map layers to your site to provide additional contextual data to a map of your activities.
-These overlays do not replace Administrative Divisions and they cannot be used as Indicator Reporting Levels or assigned to Activities for reporting purposes.
-They simply provide an additional layer to view on dashboard map widgets.
+These overlays do not replace administrative divisions and they cannot be used as indicator geographic disaggregations.
+They simply provide an additional layer to view in map visualizations.

 Didn't answer your question?
 Please email us at firstname.lastname@example.org.